 Not in any strategy sessions or in the annual reviews, but in the moments when the ground shifts, the stakes are real, and the people around you are watching to see who you are.

-Col Ajai Lal has led in those moments.
+Colonel Ajai Lal has led in those moments.
 For fifty years.
 His work today is helping other leaders do the same.

 The room feels heavier than it used to.
 Decisions are coming faster than clarity.
 The team is capable, but something isn't cohering.
 You're stepping into a bigger role, wondering what needs to change in you and not just around you.
 You have all the answers in the meeting.
 Too many questions at midnight.